timbeaudet/knowledge_base/readme.md

 # Knowledge Base

-> This document contains notes that help with tips and tricks of various software used in Tim Beaudet's Indie Adventure.
-Some of the tips may be specific to Tim's setup and or usage, but if it helps someone else then it was worth sharing!
+> This repository contains notes, tips, tricks and issues with various software, tools and processes used in Tim Beaudet's Indie Adventure.
+Be warned, the contents within are a bit messy, many items are specific to Tim's setup and/or usage, some may contain incomplete knowledge, but on the offchance it is useful, great.

-### Things to search for in this file:
+### Software
 - [Audacity](https://github.com/timbeaudet/knowledge_base/blob/master/software/audacity.md)
 - [Blender](https://github.com/timbeaudet/knowledge_base/blob/master/software/blender.md)
 - [Adobe Illustrator](https://github.com/timbeaudet/knowledge_base/blob/master/software/adobe_illustrator.md)